4. You focus on your own value system instead of conforming to society.

 Before taking every major decision in your life, you ask yourself, “Is this good for me?” and you wait for the little voice inside you to answer you.

 Over years of experience, you have learned to differentiate between the ‘voice of fear’ and ‘the voice of intuition’, you have learned the difference between holding yourself back and waiting for the right feel.

 8. You don’t waste your time.

-You know the importance of a bygone time – this includes the fact that everyone has timing for things to happen in their life.
+You know the importance of a bygone time – this includes the fact that everyone has the timing for things to happen in their life.

 Technology is definitely an important part of your life, but if you find yourself indulging too much in social media, you might be killing time and opportunity.